 I hope you enjoy this playlist.
 As with all my playlists, but especially with my playlists about rock music, please play this as loud as your environment allows.
 Just make sure you don’t damage your hearing.
 That would be bad.

 One of theses songs about rock has a funny story….

 Specifically – the song “Rock on” by David Essex.
 In 1989, I only knew the song because of a Michael Damian cover.
 As I heard the lines “Hey kid, rock and roll,” I somehow felt like this song was akin to a drug pusher.
-I knew rock and roll was “of the devil” and while I still loved it – I always felt guilty for listening to secular rock and roll.
+I was always told that rock and roll was “of the devil” and while I still loved it – I always felt guilty for listening to “secular” rock and roll.
 So yeah – Michael Damian, and before that, David Essex, basically said “Hey kid….want some rock and roll?”
 I felt like they offered me illegal drugs.
-Of course, my addiction to rock and roll started before, so I can’t blame them for pushing their drug on me.
+Of course, my addiction to rock and roll started before, so I can’t blame them for getting me addicted to their “drug.”
 By the way, 30 years later – and I still feed this addiction to rock music.
 Whatever – there’s so many worse things that I could be addicted to.
 If rock and roll and caffeine are my only vices, I’m doing pretty darned well!

 Speaking of rock music from the late 80s, my 30 year old dream of seeing Stryper live finally came true the other night!
 So amazing!
 In celebration of this mission coming to fruition, I wrote a Retro Music Review on the album “To Hell with the Devil.”
 I’ll publish this article tomorrow (one week after the concert).
 This article might serve as a jog down memory lane.
 Some of you might even feel inspired to wear yellow and black.
 Whatever – no judgement from me.
 Stay tuned and rock on!
 Rock and roll will never die!